Strategies for Anticoagulation During Venovenous ECMO (SAFE-ECMO)

 6. Acute arterial thromboembolism

-From randomization to until the date of death or the date 24 hours after decannulation, whichever came first, through study completion, an average of 2 years.
+From randomization to the date of death or the date 24 hours after decannulation, whichever came first, through study completion, up to 134 days.

 Secondary Outcome Measures